-The Plaza Nueva is situated at the center of Casco Viejo and it houses numerous cafes, restaurants, and bars.
-You can also purchase collectibles from the locals here every Sundays.
+The Plaza Nueva is situated at the center of Casco Viejo, and it houses numerous cafes, restaurants, and bars.
+You can also purchase collectibles from the locals here every Sunday.

 Bite your way through Bilbao’s pintxos bars.

-Enjoy the famous pintxos bites which are synonymous to the Basque region.
+Enjoy the famous pintxos bites, which are synonymous with the Basque region.
 The pintxos are simply small bits of bread topped with all sorts of local ingredients ranging from vegetables and cheese to meat and seafood.

 Check out Museo de Bellas Artes de Bilbao

 The collections in this museum are so vast that it is housed in two buildings.
-You will find fine works by Europe art masters from the 14th to 17th centuries.
+You will find fine works by European art masters from the 14th to 17th centuries.